rosiearms/BE-northcoders-news/README.md

 Once you have connected you can run the front-end project and view the website.

 # Tests

-- To view the tests run:
+- To view the tests make sure the batabase is seeded and already running, then enter the command:

 ```npm test```